 Pyramids of Teotihuacan

-If you’re looking for an undiscovered paradise that still has an airport, look no further than the coastal Oaxacan town of Puerto Escondido.
+If you’re searching for an undiscovered paradise that still has an airport, look no further than Puerto Escondido.
 The west coast of Mexico has everything the more popular Carribean coast has, with more waves and fewer frills.
-This town is the kind of place people visit for a week vacation that turns into 6 months.
-The cultural heart of Mexico has the tastiest food, chill vibes, and unforgettable sunsets on tucked away beaches.
+This Oaxacan town is the kind of place people visit for a week vacation that turns into 6 months.
+The cultural heart of Mexico has the tastiest food, chill vibes, and unforgettable sunsets on tucked-away beaches.
 Suited just as well for an elopement as a beach wedding, Puerto Escondido is the ideal destination wedding location for couples who love vast umbrella-less beaches, surfing, and often use the shaka emoji. 🤙

 After visiting Tulum for the first time, I was worried that the novelty of this bohemian jungle dream would wear off upon repeated visits – I couldn’t have been more wrong.
 My 5 reasons why you need to have a Tulum wedding have only been reinforced every time I make it out to the beautiful Caribbean coast of Quintana Roo.
-Needless to say, the Mayan Jungle is a special place to have a destination wedding in Mexico, but the few-mile long stretch on the coast of Tulum captures a unique ambiance that’s replicated nowhere else in the world.
-Tulum also happens to double as an excellent honeymoon destination, for those who like to step out of their hotel room and directly onto the sand.
-I recommend Tulum for couples who enjoy colorful sunrises, morning yoga on the beach, and who drink their juice from metal straws.
+Needless to say, the Mayan Jungle is a special place to have a destination wedding in Mexico.
+This is especially true of the few-mile long stretch on the coast of Tulum.
+This small town manages to create a unique ambiance that’s replicated nowhere else in the world.
+Tulum also happens to double as an excellent honeymoon destination.
+I recommend it to any couples who like to step out of their hotel room directly onto the sand.
+I suggest Tulum for couples who enjoy colorful sunrises, morning yoga on the beach, and who drink their juice from metal straws.

 Final Advice for a Mexico Destination Wedding

 When it comes to Mexico, there’s no bad choice for a destination wedding.
-Although Cancun isn’t my favorite place in Mexico, I’ve never seen a destination wedding in Cancun that didn’t turn out beautifully.
-I can personally guarantee there’s enough variety on the coast to appeal to anybody’s specific taste in beaches.
+I can guarantee there’s enough variety on the coast to appeal to anybody’s specific taste in beaches.
 Desert beaches, jungle beaches, resorts, palm leaf-hatched huts, you name it and it’s there for even the most fastidious couple.
-An added bonus for the United States is that all these places are a short and inexpensive flight away.
+A bonus for couples in the United States is that all these places are a short and inexpensive flight away.
 If you read my article about the pros and cons of popular wedding destinations, you’ll notice that I struggle to name a single con about getting married in Mexico.
 For those who are considering this beautiful country but have yet to be fully convinced or have any questions whatsoever, I encourage you to get in touch!
 I love being a resource to couples with any wedding planning questions, especially when it comes to destination weddings.
-Make sure to fill out a form submission or email me at firstname.lastname@example.org and we’ll get a conversation going.
+Make sure to fill out a form submission or email me at email@example.com and we’ll get a conversation going.
 Here’s to an amazing destination wedding, wherever you have it!